Richard-Passos/fe-store/README.md

 <br>

 ## :memo: Description

 This is the default template for my front-end projects.

-This template includes folder structure, components using Shadcn/UI best practices, tests, and a default configuration for tawiindCSS.
+This template includes folder structure, components using Shadcn/UI best practices, tests, and a default configuration for tawilndCSS.

 <br>

 ## :wrench: Technologies used

-* Next.js
+- Next.js
-* Jest.js
+- Jest.js
-* RadixUI
+- RadixUI
-* TailwindCSS
+- TailwindCSS
-* JavaScript
+- JavaScript

 <br>

 ## :rocket: Run project

 It is recommended to clone the project.

 <br>

 ## :handshake: Team

 <table>
   <tr>
     <td align="center">